VinTheMan/LidarDataDisplay/README.md

 - `ImageCanvas_MouseLeave(object sender, MouseEventArgs e)`
 Handles the event when the mouse leaves the image canvas.
 It clears the cross and resets the hover position.

-- `maxValue_InputKeyDown(object sender, KeyEventArgs e)`
-Handles the event when a key is pressed in the max value input box.
-It updates the old max value when the Enter key is pressed.

 - `ShowEnlargedSegment(int segmentIndex)`
 Shows the enlarged segment window for the specified segment index.

-- `FlashGreenLight()`
-Flashes the green light indicator for a short duration.

 ## Contact
 For any questions or suggestions, please contact [vincent911016@gmail.com](mailto:vincent911016@gmail.com).